Coincidences Lead to Astounding Past Life Recollection

 Do you believe that you’ve lived before?
 Jeffrey Keene does.
 Jeffrey Keene is a decorated retired Assistant Fire Chief of Westport, Connecticut.
-Following the destruction of the World Trade Center in 2001, Keene received a sad tour of “Ground Zero” going along with a group of firefighters.
-This group, known as Rescue #1, had tragically lost eleven members of their own elite unit, Rescue #1; die tragically on the morning of September 11, 2001.
+Following the destruction of the World Trade Center on September 11, 2001, Keene was part of an inspection of “Ground Zero” with a group of firefighters.
+This group, known as Rescue #1, had tragically lost eleven members of their own unit that day.

 A wave of grief, sadness and anger washed over me.
-Without warning I was suddenly consumed by sensations.
+Without warning, I was suddenly consumed by sensations.
 Burning tears ran down my cheeks.
 It became difficult to breathe.
 I gasped for air, as I stood transfixed in the old roadbed.
 To this day I cannot tell you how much time transpired, but as these feelings, this emotional overload passed, I found myself exhausted as if I had run a marathon.
 Crawling up the steep embankment to get out of the road, I turned and looked back.
 I was a bit shaken to say the least and wondered at what had just taken place.
 It was difficult getting back to the car because I felt so weak.
 How could I explain it this?
 I did not have any answers– just questions.
 Was I there in a past life?

-Jeff himself writes of what happened next.
+Keene writes of what happened next.
 “I turned back to the page with the picture of the Sunken Road, and on the page across from it was another picture.
-This time a chill ran through me and the hair on the back of my neck stood up again.
-The picture was of Colonel John B. Gordon.
-The face was not unknown to me, I knew it well, and I shave it every morning.”
-Jeff noted that in the caption Gordon was identified as a general, whereas in the article Gordon was identified as a colonel at the time of his wounding.
+This time a chill ran through me, and the hair on the back of my neck stood up again.
+The picture was of a Colonel John B. Gordon.
+The face was not unknown to me, I knew it well as I shave it every morning.”
+Jeff noted that in the caption that Gordon was identified as a general, whereas in the article Gordon was identified as a colonel at the time of his wounding.
 Gordon apparently had survived the battle at Antietam.

-Jeff eventually wrote a book on his past life recall as John B. Gordon.
-In his book, Jeff describes how he later retrieved memories of his lifetime as John B. Gordon.
+Jeffrey Keene eventually wrote a book on his past life as John B. Gordon.
+In his book, Jeff describes how he later retrieved memories of his life as John B. Gordon.
 Jeff also describes habits and traits he has in common with Gordon.
-These include a preference to stand with arms crossed; similar clothing tastes, and scars on his face and body that reflect Gordon’s battle wounds.
+These include a preference to stand with arms crossed; similar clothing tastes, and scars on his face and body that seem to mirror Gordon’s battle wounds.